bgroveben/DjangoPlay2Learn/README.md

 DONE (10%) Leaderboards shows all the scores.

 Reviews: 10%
--- Have username recorded automagically when form is submitted DONE (5%) Logged-in users can successfully leave reviews.
+DONE (5%) Logged-in users can successfully leave reviews.
 DONE (5%) User reviews rotate in the slideshow on the homepage.
+-- The assignment doesn't specify form validation.
+Let the browser do it.

 Contact Us: 10%
 DONE (10%) The contact us form sends an email to the admin email.